James22133/meanr_engine/README.md

 ## Configuration

-Key parameters can be adjusted in `run_engine.py`:
+Configuration parameters are stored in `config.yaml` and loaded with `PyYAML`'s safe loader.
+Key settings can also be adjusted directly in `run_engine.py`:
 - ETF tickers
 - Date range
 - Cointegration window